cheonjaeung/gridlayout-compose/README.md

   If only a portion of the full layout is grid, No need to use LazyGrid with span size for full layout.
 - **Efficient for small datasets**: LazyGrid has complex logics for large datasets.
 But when datasets are small, it can be inefficient.
   The GridLayout is just a simple layout.
 It can be more efficient for smaller datasets.
+- **Flexible item placement**: This library provide `BoxGrid` layout to allow placing items at the specific row and column position.

 ## Installation